softinio/softinio.com/content/page/resume.md

 The stack used for this was Python, Django, Postgresql and Elasticsearch.
 For payments our system integrated with Stripe APIs.

-### Principal Software Developer, Incito Networks LLC — 2009-2013 ###
+### Principal Software Engineer, Incito Networks LLC — 2009-2013 ###
 Worked as a freelance software developer developing custom apps for local small businesses and entrepreneurs.
 Worked on several software development projects which included me using:

 - Java, Spring
 - Python, Django
 - I developed two IOS apps for clients using Objective C

-### Principal Software Developer, Powermax Computing Ltd — 1998-2009 ###
+### Principal Software Engineer, Powermax Computing Ltd — 1998-2009 ###
 If you have worked in the UK as an experienced software developer, you realize that the best jobs from all angles are contract / consultant positions.
-So during this period whilst living in London UK i worked for many well known companies on the biggest projects as a Principal Software Developer.
+So during this period whilst living in London UK i worked for many well known companies on the biggest projects as a Principal Software Engineer.
 In the early years my work solely involved coding using  C Programming on a Unix Platform (such as Solaris and AIX) with an Oracle Database backend (included Pro*C and PL/SQL).

 In the more later years my coding was mostly done using Java, Spring, Hibernate and Oracle again as the database backend.